-Where the BlackRock Fund holds a majority interest in the entity, the oversight it exercises is greater - for example in relation to strategic decision making, and taking responsibility for Board Reserved matters, as compared to where they hold a minority interest only.
-In exercising this oversight, and opining on Board Reserved matters, BIMAL supports proposals which minimise Modern Slavery risk.
+Where the BlackRock fund holds a majority interest in the entity, the oversight it exercises is greater- for example in relation to strategic decision making, and taking responsibility for board reserved matters, as compared to where they hold a minority interest only.

+In exercising this oversight, and opining on board reserved matters, BIMAL supports proposals which minimise modern slavery risk.

-BlackRock can also exert influence in providing guidance in relation to aspects of the control environment developed in relation to the underlying entities.
-It is BlackRock Policy that portfolio companies develop a control environment consistent with BlackRock's Anti Bribery & Corruption Policy.
+BlackRock Australia can also exert influence in providing guidance in relation to aspects of the control environment developed in relation to the underlying entities.
+It is BlackRock policy that portfolio companies develop a control environment consistent with BlackRock's Anti Bribery & Corruption Policy.

-How BlackRock Australia assesses effectiveness
+5 How BlackRock Australia assesses effectiveness

 We aim to continuously improve our approach to managing and mitigating modern slavery risks.
 To facilitate this, we monitor and reflect on our progress based on key performance indicators (KPIs).
-We had considered certain KPIs as part of our first Modern Slavery statement in 2021 (for the year ending 31 December 2020), and others we identified throughout the course of the year ending 31 December 2022.
+The table below displays KPIs for the current and prior two reporting periods.

-Focus Area 31 December 2020 31 December 2021 31 December 2022 Employee Awareness and Training Online Code of Business Conduct & Ethics training completion rate 98.7% 98.2% 98.8% Supply Chain % of Modern Slavery Questionnaire responses received from 'high-risk' BlackRock Australia Suppliers 5 42% 75% % of new (nonexempt) BlackRock Australia Suppliers (onboarded post 1 July 2021) acknowledging receipt of BlackRock Supplier Code of Conduct 6 100% 100%7 Investment Activities of engagements by BIS team relating to Company Impacts on People 8 1077 1247 1469 of BIS team members within BlackRock Inc 45 65 Over 70 Grievance mechanisms Number of reports of modern slavery or related issues through the Whistleblower Program 0 0 0
+Focus Area 31 December 2021 31 December 2022 31 December 2023 Employee Awareness and Training Online Code of Business Conduct & Ethics training completion rate 98.2% 98.8% 100% Supply Chain % of Modern Slavery Questionnaire responses received from 'high-risk' BlackRock Australia Suppliers 42% 75% 29% % of new BlackRock Australia Suppliers acknowledging receipt of BlackRock Supplier Code of Conduct 100% 100% 100% Investment Activities of engagements by BIS team relating to Company Impacts on People 1247 1469 1353 of BIS team members within BlackRock Inc 65 73 66 Grievance mechanisms Number of reports of modern slavery or related issues through the Whistleblower Program 0 0 0

 BlackRock Australia will monitor these KPIs on an ongoing basis and report on them in its future annual modern slavery statement including any remediation which may be required.
 BlackRock Australia will also review and may enhance these KPIs and develop other metrics as appropriate in line with continuous improvement.
+In particular, the following is noted in respect of the year ending 31 December 2023: